kekedezha/kekedezha/README.md

 I'm a inspiring software developer based in Charlotte, NC and I'm passionate about crafting digital experiences.

 - Checkout out my [portfolio](https://kekedezha.github.io/myPortfolio-dezha/) to learn more about me!
-- 👀 My previous profession was a Controls Engineer for a company based in Holly Springs, NC.
+- 👀 My previous profession was as a Controls Engineer for a company based in Holly Springs, NC.
 - 🏃🏽‍♂️🏋🏽‍♂️🍕 I also enjoy my time off-screen and spend time trail running and doing functional fitness!
 You can also catch me munching and exploring new eats!!
 - 🌱 I’m currently learning Full-Stack development!
 - 💞️ I’m looking to collaborate on anything and everything!